vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/0/introduction.md

 ### Cult Origins
 There are very few stone images of Tripurasundarī, but there are many paintings.
 Her worship is done using the *śrīcakra* , and no concrete image is used, but during the ritual, she is to be visualized by the officiating adept as described in the texts.

 As is frequent in India, next to nothing is known of the origins of the tradition of Tripurā.
 It goes back probably to the tenth or eleventh century a.d.
 It has survived until our day and has produced important and interesting works well into the modern period.

+#### Texts
-As far as we know, its two oldest [[4]] and most basic texts are the *Vāmakeśvara* / *Vāmakeśvarīmata* Tantra \(VM\), also known as the *Nityāṣodaśikārṇava* \(NṣA\) and the YH.
+As far as we know, its two oldest [[4]] and most basic texts are the *Vāmakeśvara* / *Vāmakeśvarīmata* Tantra \(VM\), also known as the *Nityā-ṣodaśikārṇava* \(NṣA\) and the YH.
 These works may date from the tenth or eleventh century.
 It seems that a passage of the VM was quoted by Abhinavagupta \(11th c.\) in two of his works, the *Parātrīśikavivaraṇa* and the *Mālinī vijayavārttika* ; and Jayaratha, who lived in the twelfth century and wrote a commentary on the VM, mentions several earlier commentators on this Tantra, one of whom may have lived as far back as the ninth century.
 But there is no proof of this.

+#### Images
 There also does not seem to exist any iconographical evidence of Tripurā’s worship before the tenth or eleventh century.
 It has indeed been suggested that an allusion to the *śrīvidyā * and perhaps to the *śrīcakra* is to be found in the South Indian Tamil work *Tirumantiram* , which some scholars date as far back as the seventh or eighth century.
 This, however, remains to be proved.

 There is also a belief in the modern Śrīvidyā tradition that a *śrīcakra* was installed in Sṛṅgeri, together with an image of the goddess Śāradā, by Śaṅkarācārya \(8th c.\).
 But this is mere imagining.+++(4)+++